 The larger C919s on order will additional capacity on key routes as the airline grows.
-The C919 program is currently under development, with the first… Continue reading
+The C919 program is currently under development, with the first flight scheduled in 2016… Continue reading

 The first C919 prototype is in final assembly in Shanghai.
 The fuselage has been completed and mobile systems are being installed.
 But first flight had been postponed to 1H16.
 Deliveries are scheduled for 2018 but we anticipate slipping to closer to 2020.

 COMAC has nearly completed the basic assembly of its C919 prototype, Chinese media are reporting.
 This picture released by Pudong Times shows the C919 prototype on the final assembly line.

 The engines, avionics, flight control and hydraulics systems have yet to be installed.
 COMAC started final assembly of its C919 prototype in September 2014 and believes its on track to complete final assembly in the second half of 2015.